atomisthq/docs/docs/automations/slack.md

 it compares the `ts + ttl` of the existing message with `ts` of the new message; if `ts + ttl` is smaller, the new message will be posted to the bottom of the Slack stream and will not re-write the existing message.
-As long `ts + ttl` is greater then `ts` of the new message, the existing message will be overridden.
+As long `ts + ttl` is greater then `ts` of the new message, the existing message will be overwritten.

 Lastly, the `post` property specifies if a message should be posted only if it is an update to a previously posted message with the same `id`.
-If `post === "always"`, the message will also be posted as new message and will never rewrite a previous message.
+If `post === "always"`, the message will also be posted as a new message and will never rewrite a previous message.